rubanNg/vue-reactive-form/README.md

   tosos: new FormArray([]),
 }, [checkTodoStatus]);

-// add new todo wirh status
+// add new todo with status

 formGroup.todos.addControl(new FormGroup({
   status: new FormControl(false),